mhcurylo/labtor/presentation.md

 ## Thumbs up for purity and avoiding side-effects

-- Use immutable data structures
+- Use immutable data structures - no hidden outputs!
-- Do not assign - evaluate
+- Do not assign - evaluate - no oportunity for mutations!
-- Do not use statements - evaluate
+- Do not use statements - evaluate - less side effects!
+- Do not use loops - loops use assignments and mutations
-- In java - overuse final
+- Overuse final, const - no reassignment!

 ## What can it give:

-- function composition
+- easier function composition
 - creating customized methods by currying lambdas
 - shorter, more reusable and easier to test code